Improve Motor and Imitation Skills in Children with Autism with Yoga

 By John M. de Castro, Ph.D.

 Autism spectrum disorder (ASD) is a developmental disability that tends to appear during early childhood and affect the individual throughout their lifetime.
 It affects a person’s ability to communicate, and interact with others, delays learning of language, makes eye contact or holding a conversation difficult, impairs reasoning and planning, narrows and intensifies interests, produces poor motor skills and sensory sensitivities, and is frequently associated with sleep and gastrointestinal problems.
-ASD is a serious disorder that impairs the individual’s ability to lead independent lives including complete an education, enter into relationships or find and hold employment.
-Mindfulness training has been shown to be helpful in treating ASD.
+It is currently estimated that over 1% of the world population has autism spectrum disorder (ASD).

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Kaur, M., & Bhat, A. (2019).
 Creative Yoga Intervention Improves Motor and Imitation Skills of Children With Autism Spectrum Disorder.
 Physical therapy, 99(11), 1520–1534. https://doi.org/10.1093/ptj/pzz115

 There is growing evidence for motor impairments in children with autism spectrum disorder (ASD), including poor gross and fine motor performance, poor balance, and incoordination.
 However, there is limited evidence on the effects of motor interventions for this population.

 In the present study, the effects of a physical therapy intervention using creative yoga on the motor and imitation skills of children with ASD were evaluated.

 This study had a pretest-posttest control group design.